Dean of Residential Colleges and Residential Education

 -Melissa S. Gresalfi

 Melissa S. Gresalfi (she, her, hers), serves as the dean of Residential Colleges and Residential Education, and became dean of The Ingram Commons in 2019.
 She is also a professor of Mathematics Education and the Learning Sciences.
-From 2004 to 2006, she was a postdoctoral researcher in the department of Teaching and Learning, and then returned to Vanderbilt in 2012.
+From 2004 to 2006, she was a postdoctoral researcher in the Peabody College Department of Teaching and Learning, and then returned to Vanderbilt in 2012.
 Dean Gresalfi’s research considers issues that are also central to incoming Vanderbilt students: the development of identities in relation to academic disciplines.
 Her research explores how to transform the practices of school mathematics and computer science that so frequently alienate students, especially students from socially marginalized backgrounds.
 Her current projects consider how focusing on play, exploration, and design can create learning environments that are more inviting and create deeper and more meaningful opportunities to learn.
 This has extended to middle school math classrooms, video games, textile art, coding, and even state fairs for examples of playful mathematics learning.